d-khan/assembly/Welcome_letter_Summer2025.md

 Review the course [Course Syllabus](https://github.com/d-khan/assembly/blob/main/Syllabus-Summer-2025.md) to learn about the course, important dates/deadlines, schedule, textbook, etc.

 ## 5. How will my class be conducted?
-**100% asynchronous online:** This is an asynchronous 100% online course.
-There is no official in-person/online class scheduled for this course.
+**100% asynchronous online:** There is no official in-person/online class scheduled for this course.
 To excel in this course, please make it a priority to log in to Canvas weekly and dedicate 20 to 25 hours each week to independent study.
 Your commitment to this schedule will significantly enhance your understanding and performance.

 ### <div align="center">Bring a laptop if you are attending an in-person class at the college!</div>